 Yours truly inching close on the thorny devil.
 The red sand was pretty hot as it retains the sun heat.
 I believe eggs buried in the sand will cook it.

 The Thorny Devil is also known as the thorny dragon or the mountain devil.
 It’s a small (up to 8 inches in length), spiky lizard native to Australia.
-They eat only ants and can consume thousands of small, black ants a day.
-Their body also also function like a water harvesting mechanism, as any water that gets into the grooves between its thorns is drawn by capillary action to its mouth, allowing the thorny dragon to suck water from all over its body.
+They eat only ants and can consume thousands a day.
+Their body also function like a water harvesting mechanism, as any water that gets into the grooves between its thorns is drawn by capillary action to its mouth, allowing the thorny dragon to suck water from all parts of its body.

 Beautiful scene on the park Big Lagoon with resident colony of pelicans and cormorants.
 The secluded location of the lake ensure the lake remains in pristine condition.